Principal Investigator is a university employee who has a Full-Time position that includes:

 Transportation costs.
 Costs incurred for freight, express, cartage, postage, and other transportation services

-such costs can readily be identified with the items involved, they may be charged
+can readily be identified with the items involved, they may be charged directly as

-directly as transportation costs or added to the cost of such items.
-Where identification
+transportation costs or added to the cost of such items.
+Where identification with

-with the materials received cannot readily be made, inbound transportation cost may
+the materials received cannot readily be made, inbound transportation costs may be

 follows a consistent, equitable procedure in this respect.
-Outbound freight, if reimbursable
+If reimbursable under the

-under the terms and conditions of the Federal award, should be treated as a direct
+terms and conditions of the Federal award, outbound freight should be treated as a

 Travel costs. §200.474

 - General.
-Travel costs are the expenses for transportation, lodging, subsistence, and related
+Travel costs are transportation, lodging, subsistence, and related items incurred

-items incurred by employees who are in travel status on official business of the non-Federal
+by employees who are in travel status on official business of the non-Federal entity.

-entity.
-Such costs may be charged on an actual cost basis, on a per diem or mileage
+Such costs may be charged on an actual cost basis, on a per diem or mileage basis

-basis in lieu of actual costs incurred, or on a combination of the two, provided the
+in lieu of actual costs incurred, or on a combination of the two, provided the method

-method used is applied to an entire trip and not to selected days of the trip, and
+used is applied to an entire trip and not to selected days of the trip, and results

-results in charges consistent with those normally allowed in like circumstances in
+in charges consistent with those normally allowed in like circumstances in the non-Federal

-the non-Federal entity's non-federally-funded activities and in accordance with non-Federal
+entity's non-federally-funded activities and accordance with non-Federal entity's

-entity's written travel reimbursement policies.
-Notwithstanding the provisions of
+written travel reimbursement policies.
+Notwithstanding the provisions of §200.444

-§200.444 General costs of government, travel costs of officials covered by that section
+General government costs, travel costs of officials covered by that section are allowable

-are allowable with the prior written approval of the Federal awarding agency or pass-through
+with the prior written approval of the Federal awarding agency or pass-through entity

 - Lodging and subsistence.
 Costs incurred by employees and officers for travel, including costs of lodging, other